tgalopin/html-sanitizer/README.md

 it's given.
 Thus, for an example `my-tag` custom tag, we need to create two classes: a Node and a NodeVisitor.

-The node could looke like this:
+The node could look like this:

 ```php
 namespace App\Sanitizer;